jbkim1999/shopping-cart/README.md

-# Shop League of Legends champions!
+# Shop champions from the League of Legends!

 Done as part of The Odin Project.